 Oswaldo Gracie Biography

 Oswaldo Gracie was born on 1904, making him the second son of Gastão Gracie.
-His older brother Carlos Gracie started being taught Jiu Jitsu by Jigoro Kano student Misuyio Esai Maeda in 1917.
-As Mr Maeda had to interrupt the training program to travel, Carlos decided to continue practising with another Maeda student who was neighbour to the Gracies, Jacinto Ferro, to that class Carlos also added his brothers Oswaldo and Gastão Gracie Junior.
-As the Gracie’s embargoed into a financial crisis in 1921, Oswaldo and Gastão Jr went to work with their father and left Jiu Jitsu on the side line, it was only in 1925, when Carlos called upon his brothers to help open the first Gracie Academy that Oswaldo Gracie re-started training Jiu Jitsu frequently.
+His older brother Carlos Gracie started being taught jiu jitsu by Jigoro Kano’s student Misuyio Esai Maeda, in 1917.
+As Mr Maeda had to interrupt the training program to travel, Carlos decided to continue practicing with another Maeda student who was neighbour to the Gracies, Jacinto Ferro.
+Carlos also added his brothers Oswaldo and Gastão Gracie Junior to the class as sparring partners.
+As the Gracie’s went through a financial crisis in 1921, Oswaldo and Gastão Jr went to work with their father and left jiu jitsu on the side line.
+In 1925, when Carlos called upon his brothers to help open the first Gracie Academy, Oswaldo Gracie restarted training.

-In the 1920’s, Gracie Jiu Jitsu was virtually unknown, and maintaining a Jiu Jitsu academy open full time proved to be a hard task.
-On many occasions, according to Reila Gracie’s book “Carlos Gracie – O criador de uma dinastia” Carlos and Oswaldo had fights with the local fishermen at the Rio de Janeiro peer to get money off the betting.
+In the 1920’s, Gracie Jiu Jitsu was at a starting point and maintaining an academy open full time proved to be a hard task.
+On many occasions, according to Reila Gracie’s book “Carlos Gracie – The Creator of a Fighting Dynasty” Carlos and Oswaldo had fights with the local fishermen at the Rio de Janeiro peer to get money off the betting.
 Also according to the same book, Oswaldo participated in Pro-Wrestling matches (with mask and all, so he would not be recognized) as well as taking several part time jobs during those hard times in an attempt to bring some income to the academy.

-Oswaldo Gracie’s official debut in a Vale Tudo (No Holds Barred) event with a live audience was in 1931 at the “Jiu Jitsu vs Capoeira” event in Rio de Janeiro.
-Oswaldo fought a “Capoeirista” by the name of Manuel Tito Ferreira, submitting him with a triangle choke.
+Oswaldo Gracie’s official debut in a vale tudo event with a live audience was in 1931 at the “Jiu Jitsu vs Capoeira” event in Rio de Janeiro.
+Oswaldo fought a capoeirista by the name of Manuel Tito Ferreira, submitting him with a triangle choke.
 Oswaldo’s second official fight was against Joao Baldi, a wrestler who weighed 135kg/297lbs.
-This event brought a lot of attention to Oswaldo and even the famed newspaper “Globo” displayed a picture of Joao Baldi standing next to Oswaldo (the Gracie standing on a stool) to display the size difference, with the title: “Will the Gracie’s 136lbs defeat the 297lbs of Baldi?”.
+This event brought a lot of attention to Oswaldo and even the famed newspaper O Globo displayed a picture of Joao Baldi standing next to Oswaldo (the Gracie standing on a stool) to display the size difference, with the title: “Will the Gracie’s 136lbs defeat the 297lbs of Baldi?”.
 The event venue was packed at fight night, but the fight was a lot shorter then expected, 58 seconds was all it took for Oswaldo to choke Baldi.
 The crowd believed the fight to be a fix, as they could not understand how such a small person could defeat such a large adversary, and it didn’t help that Baldi tried to save face and said after the fight he was paid to tap.
-When Oswaldo’s brother, George Gracie, found out the big man’s words he sought him out and put a beating on Baldi, ending up in jail for it.
+When Oswaldo’s brother, George Gracie, heard of the big man’s words he sought him out in the street and put a beating on Baldi, ending up in jail for it.

-Oswaldo Gracie’s last Vale Tudo fight was against Simon Munich in 1936, a fight that ended in a draw.
+Oswaldo Gracie’s last no holds barred fight was against Simon Munich in 1936, a fight that ended in a draw.
 He also became a close combat instructor for the Police Department, a job he kept until the end of his days.